lpmi-13/current-projects/README.md

 #
 # don't have more than three things on the go at once
 ```

-# 74) Implement BookFace as a mobile app in React Native
-- working title: Solodex
-- Facebook, but no data leaves
-- A place to write notes in a well-designed format about family/friends
-- Set reminders for yourself to send Xmas cards, birthday cards, etc
-- Instead of people adding you, only you add people
-- Kind of like a digital rolodex

 # 140) Create a twitch stream for the "Chaotic Good" project
 - think of a better name
 - invite notable SRE personalities and have them fix a simulated outage